Is Your PD Teacher-Centered?

-And you can start with us here at The Inspired Classroom by checking out the Virtual Teacher Art Retreat where the answer to all the questions I’m about to ask is a roaring YES!
+And you can start with us here at The Inspired Classroom by checking out the Virtual Teacher Art Retreat.
+There you will find the answer to all the questions I’m about to ask is a roaring YES!

 Let’s not do that anymore.
-Let’s take a look at these questions.
+Take a look at these questions.

-First and foremost, ask: Will I be valued as a professional?
+First and foremost, ask: Am I valued as a Professional?

 Have you ever attended PD where you’ve actually felt talked down to?
 Or maybe been shown or instructed in content that was just not relevant or odd or just a waste of your time?

 When PD is Teacher-Centered, there is no talking down, there is just sharing of great ideas.
-And you are treated like a professionals.
+And you are treated like a professional.

 Along these lines, you might also ask this question: Will I be treated special?

-Now I would never expect someone to roll out the red carpet for me at some PD, however, I have been known to transform a ballroom into a welcoming, beach-themed retreat area is right up my alley.
+Now I would never expect someone to roll out the red carpet for me at some PD.
+This being said, transforming a ballroom into a welcoming, beach-themed retreat area is right up my alley.